joglomedia/easydock-linux/README.md

 ## Requirements

-Docker Desktop and Composer or Git on Mac OSx El Capitan or newer
+Docker Desktop and Composer or Git on Mac OSx El Capitan or newer (M1 compatible)

 ## Composer Installation